digipolisantwerp/auth_aspnetcore_deprecated/README.md

 ## Jwt token

- The toolbow uses a Jwt (Jason Web Token) to perform its authentication.
+ The toolbox uses a Jwt (JSON Web Token) to perform its authentication.
 The token must be present in the request as a authorization header.
  For more details on how a Jwt is structured see https://jwt.io/introduction.
  For development you can generate a jwt using an online tool like http://jwtbuilder.jamiekurtz.com.

 ### Structure

- Here is an example of a Jwt after base64 decoding:
+ Here is an example of a Jwt (without signature) after base64 decoding:

  ``` json
 {